 Picturesque zen temple with over 800 years of history.
 There is a lot to see and do at this temple, located closed by to Iizaka Onsen town.
 Definitely worth stopping by.

-One of the Top 100 mountains in Japan.
-Take the ropeway up from Adataram Kogen Resort and hike your way to the peak for amazing views, and chance to see ‘the real sky’.
-Read more about my experience hiking Mt Adatara here.
+Mt.
+Adatara is one of the Top 100 mountains in Japan.
+Take the rope-way up from Adatara Kogen Resort and hike your way to the peak for amazing views, and chance to see ‘the real sky’.

 EXPLORING DAKE ONSEN